Relintai/rcpp_framework/Readme.md

 It should be picked up by default if present.

 Note that helper classes are not yet implemented for this backend right now.

+## Libs

+Don't forget to check the libraries in the libs folder, they can be directly included and used.